anonhumangene/cleftskool/CleftSpeechAiCorrector.md

 Cleft Person -->Cleft Speech -->Our System-->Correct speech --> Audience or listener

-Training can be done in specific language with sentences containing uniqque sounds
+Training can be done in specific language with sentences containing unique sounds